 Miracles of Adam’s peak Sri Lanka

-There are many stories are heard every day that are related to unseen forces operate in various places in the world.
+There are many stories that are heard every day that are related to unseen forces operate in various places in the world.
 Of them sacred places are prominent.
 It is not an exaggeration that a number of such incidents took place in historical places such as Anuradhapura.

 It is not the custom to undertake the Sripada pilgrimage during the off-season.
 However, a group of devotees come to Sripada from various parts of Sri Lanka during this period and engage in Buddhist religious activities.

 In one occasion when this lady was in the main shrine of Sripada with a group of pilgrims, they heard a person murmuring.
 To see, if one of their devotees had fallen, the group had no idea if someone went missing until the murmur.
 The miracle was that sound was not coming from their group.

 There was no one to murmur in the vicinity, other than the members of the group.
 Once they checked if one had gone missing, they found that one person is not with the group and the male devotees started to see where the missing person is.
 They found him fallen off the steps and entangled in a tree down the forest, he was facing downward.
 People were managed to carry him up to the steps again.
 After sprinkling the holy water on the face of the person, he was back to normal and started to talk.

 The person explained that he had seen a piece of white cloth falling on the ground and he tried to catch it at that moment the piece of cloth vanished and he had fallen down.
 Sripada is inhabited by wild animals such as leopards, elephants, wild boar etc and it could be the end of the person if they were not murmured about the incident by the unknown voice.
 It is believed that god Saman the protector of Sripada is keeping eye on the pilgrim and helps them to carry on their merit-making activities in the holy mountain.